What can older adults do to reduce their risk of illness?

 The CDC acknowledges this list is not exhaustive; skin rashes or lesions may also be a sign of the virus.

-The CDC also has tips for what to do if you become infected with COVID-19.
+The CDC also has tips for what to do if you are diagnosed with COVID-19.

 What do we know about minority populations?